 - applying for a divorce, and

 - applying for orders related to your children under the Divorce Act at the same time.

 If you and your spouse have already agreed to a plan about parenting time, decision-making responsibility, or contact, you can include it in a parenting order you apply for during your divorce application.

 If you're not sure which law applies to your situation, see Parenting apart.
-This page also explains the different terms used in federal and provincial law.
+That page also explains the different terms used in federal and provincial law.
 Under the Divorce Act, certain non-spouses can ask for the court’s permission to apply for parenting orders.
-These include parents, step-parents, and other people who have (or plan to have) a parental role in the child's life.
+Non-spouses include unmarried parents, unmarried step-parents, and other people who have (or plan to have) a parental role in the child's life.

 Decisions about children can be made jointly by parents consulting one another.
 Or, decision-making responsibilities can be:

 - shared so that one parent is responsible for some decisions (such as health and religion), while the other parent is responsible for other decisions (such as education).

 Parenting arrangements can be quite flexible.
 The good thing about that is that you and the other parent can sort out what works best for you both.
 But you have to be clear with each other about what you're agreeing so you both understand your plans.

 If you think you and the other parent can sort out your parenting arrangements without going to court, see Making an agreement after you separate and Who can help you reach an agreement? for some helpful information about how to do this.